scala-steward/proteus/vitepress/docs/customization.md

 // }
 ```

 But what if your type is used by other types?
 How do you tell Proteus to use the correct codec?
 This is done by calling `.instance` on the deriver and providing the codec you want to use.
+You need an instance of `Schema` for the type to apply the instance override to it.

 ```scala
 val deriver = ProtobufDeriver.instance(codec)